Strangemother/python-micro-crc/readme.md

 + **Table-Driven Approach:**

-    Precomputing a lookup table transforms an algorithm that could have been computationally expensive into one that’s highly efficient.
+    Precomputing a lookup table speeds up end-usage, so it's more efficent when running.

 + **Made in Nim (exported to Python)**